lambegraham/scoot/README.md

 3. Move your cursor toward it—Scoot shifts the window aside.
 4. Toggle Scoot off when you are done.

+**Note: Scoot works best for windows you can keep in front.
+PIP videos, FaceTime, etc.**

 Scoot includes a configurable shortcut, an option to keep the window above the Dock, and an optional start-at-login setting.

 ## Downloads